Ever tried to draw a butterfly? So many times, but there is always “something” that just won’t let you finish the drawing as you would like to?

 If you are not sure about which colors to mix, make tests on a separate paper.
 Make as many tests as necessary.
 It is a usual technique and commonly used among artists.

-It is only necessary in the beginning.
-Once you know which color pencils to mix then no more test are necessary.
+It is only necessary for the beginning.
+Once you know which color pencils to mix then no more tests are necessary.

-While coloring, I would advice you to color (fill in) both front wings first.
-While coloring you are going more visual and your work suddenly starts to emerge from a previously obscure sketch.
+While coloring, I would advise you to color (fill in) both front wings first.
+While coloring you are going more visual and your work suddenly start to emerge from a previously obscure sketch.

 I used 2 color tones of yellow.
-Basic layer is lemon yellow and the top layer is more orange yellow.
+The basic layer is lemon yellow and the top layer is more orange-yellow.

 Do not sweat too much about colors if you draw with color pencils because you can never get it quite right.
 Consider the colors rather as symbols.

-Color the hind wings of butterfly in similar fashion as the front wings.
+Color the hind wings of the butterfly similarly to the front wings.
 The process is the same.